riveSunder/yuca/docs/g_slide_004.md

 ## Cellular Automata (CA)

-### In general CA are dynamic systems that change due to rules applied to local context.
+### In general CA are dynamic systems that change due to rules applied in a local context.

 ### _i.e._ compute neighborhood > compute update